Personal Protection Order (Domestic Violence) in Singapore

 What is this right?

-If you are a victim of family violence, you can apply for a Personal Protection Order (PPO):
+If you are a victim of family violence, you can apply for a Personal Protection Order (PPO).
+Following the Women's Charter (Family Violence and Other Matters) (Amendment) Act 2023, most provisions of which came into force on 2 January 2025, the protective regime has been substantially expanded:

 • Who can apply: Any family member — spouse, former spouse, child, parent, sibling, or any person in the same household.

-• Breach of PPO: Violating a PPO is a criminal offence — fine up to $2,000 and/or imprisonment up to 6 months (double for repeat offences).
+• Breach of a PPO or related order is a criminal offence — fine up to S$2,000 and/or imprisonment up to 6 months, with penalties doubled for repeat offences.

 When does it apply?

-• You are experiencing or have experienced family violence from a family member or someone you live with.
+• You are experiencing or have experienced family violence — including emotional or psychological abuse — from a family member or someone you live with.

-• Provide evidence: medical reports, photos of injuries, police reports, text messages.
+• Provide evidence: medical reports, photos of injuries, police reports, text messages, screenshots of harassing communications.

 What should you NOT do?